 If Jim Rickards is right about the crisis coming to Australia, which he’s been predicting in Money Morning this week, then you’re likely to see yet more controls clamped down on your money.
 The only way to avoid it is to have your strategies in place before it happens.
 Why?
 You can read the details in Friday’s Money Morning, here.

 And what about the Financial Anarchists podcast this week?
 Kris Sayce brings you the results of our interview with former US Fed chair Alan Greenspan.
 There were some unexpected bombshells from the former Fed chair.
 That includes one that left Kris speechless.
-To hear the details, you can find the latest podcast here.

 Next week, we’ll be returning to our regularly scheduled Money Morning editors, with Sam and Greg taking the helm again.
 But don’t worry.
 Shae Russell and Jim Rickards will return to the pages of Money Morning, to warn you every time the elites fire another salvos in their war on your wealth.
 Until then, you can find Jim’s strategy to protect yourself — even in the worst financial crisis — here.